Jacques-Martin Hotteterre: Biography

 Hotteterre was born in Paris, France, the son of Martin Hotteterre (d.
 1712) and Marie Crespy.
 In about 1704, Jacques-Martin Hotteterre succeeded his cousin Jacques in the post of basse de hautbois et taille de violon at the royal court.

 Hotteterre lived and studied in Rome early in his career, and his nickname le Romain (the Roman) came from this period.
 He spent two years (1698–1700) employed by Prince Francesco Ruspoli in Rome, before adopting the nickname of "Le Romain" at some point between 1705 and 1707.
-By 1708, he became a musician to the King of France, in the king's 'Grande Écurie, and in 1717, he inherited René Pignon Descoteaux's post as Jouëur de Fluste de la musique de chambre.
+By 1708, he became a musician to the King of France, in the king's Grande Écurie, and in 1717, he inherited René Pignon Descoteaux's post as Jouëur de Fluste de la musique de chambre.

+Jacques-Martin Hotteterre was the most prominent member of the Hotteterre family, a dynasty of woodwind players and instrument makers.
+His father, Martin Hotteterre, trained him in performance and instrument making, and his eldest son, Jean-Baptiste Hotteterre, continued the family tradition as a woodwind player and maker.
+Hotteterre’s daughter, Marie-Geneviève, married the organist Claude-Bénigne Balbastre, reflecting the family’s high social standing.

 Hotteterre owed his fame largely to his talent for playing the flute, an instrument for which he wrote a number of pieces, significantly extending the repertory for the instrument.
 In addition, he played the bassoon, oboe, and musette.
 Hotteterre was also an internationally celebrated teacher to aristocratic patrons.
 He wrote one method for the transverse flute, recorder, and oboe, published in 1707, as well as a method for the musette, published in 1737.
 His L'Art de préluder sur la flûte traversière was published in 1719.
 It was Europe's first flute manual and was used widely.